BVI-VFI: A Video Quality Database for Video Frame Interpolation: The BVI-VFI Database

 \subsection{Reference Sequences}

-The BVI-VFI database contains 108 reference sequences in total, which were generated from 36 different source videos captured at 120fps and resampling them to 60 and 30 fps.
+The BVI-VFI database contains 108 reference sequences in total, which were generated from 36 different source videos captured at 120fps and resampled to 60 and 30 fps.
 The 36 source videos have three different spatial resolutions: 12 at 3840$\times$2160 (UHD-1), 12 at 1920$\times$1080 (HD), and 12 at 960$\times$540.
-For each resolution group, we: (i) first created a selection pool consisting of 120fps, YUV 4:2:0 8 bit video candidates collected from various sources; (ii) then calculated five video features: Motion Vector (MV), Dynamic Texture Parameter (DTP), Spatial Information (SI), Temporal information (TI) and Colourfulness (CF) for each candidate; (iii) used the selection algorithm described in \cite{zhang2018bvi} to determine the final source sequences in the BVI-VFI database.
-Among all these five features, MV and DTP describe the overall motion magnitude and complexity in the video which are highly relevant to VFI.
-The other three features are commonly employed to characterise the properties of video databases~\cite{mackin2018study,madhusudana2021subjective,lee2021subjective}.
-The calculation of MV, SI, TI and DTP can be found in \cite{winkler2012analysis,moss2015optimal}, and DTP is described in \cite{zhang2018bvi}.
+For each resolution group, we: (i) first created a selection pool consisting of 120fps, YUV 4:2:0 8 bit video candidates collected from various sources; (ii) then calculated five video features: Motion Vector (MV), Dynamic Texture Parameter (DTP), Spatial Information (SI), Temporal information (TI) and Colourfulness (CF) for each candidate; (iii) used the selection algorithm described in \cite{zhang2018bvi} to determine the final source sequences in the BVI-VFI database. {This selection procedure ensures that extreme cases of each feature are included, thus covering the most challenging VFI scenarios such as large motions and dynamic textures (see Fig.~\ref{fig:sampleframe} for examples).} Among all these five features, MV and DTP describe the overall motion magnitude and textural complexity in the video whereas the other three features are employed to characterise the range and diversity of spatio-temporal activity and color in the video database~\cite{mackin2018study,madhusudana2021subjective,lee2021subjective}.
+A description of MV, SI, TI and CF can be found in \cite{winkler2012analysis,moss2015optimal}, and DTP is described in \cite{zhang2018bvi}.